18F/uswds-jekyll/README.md

 This layout implements the [document page template](https://standards.usa.gov/page-templates/docs/), and accommodates an optional side navigation.
-Supported frontmatter:
+Supported [front matter]:

 * `sidenav` is a key _into_ `site.data.sidenav`.
-In other words, if your frontmatter specifies `sidenav: foo` then links will be pulled from `site.data.sidenav.foo`.
+In other words, if your front matter specifies `sidenav: foo` then links will be pulled from `site.data.sidenav.foo`.
 This value is assumed to be an array of link objects, each with `href` and `text` strings.

   * A page's "current" or "active" state in the sidenav is determined by whether a link's `href` matches `page.url` or `page.permalink`